My loved one died without a will. Can I apply to be their estate trustee?

 You might want to talk to an estates lawyer if you're thinking of applying to be an estate trustee.
 A lawyer can explain an estate trustee's duties, help you with applying, and may also help you administer the estate.

-You may want a lawyer's help if the:
+You may want a lawyer's help if:

 Hide this website